 - Keep your costs low – some ESG funds can be more expensive, so something to find a balance with.

-Just like any investment, they can have their ups and downs, years when they are the hottest thing and then the next when they are out of favour.
+Like any investment, they can have their ups and downs, years when they are the hottest thing and the next when they are out of favour.

 ESG investing: How can you get started investing